-The first two methods are supported out of the box and provide the vast majority of requirements, leaving the third to be used for very complex requirements.
-Please contact our Customer Services team if you require custom delivery charges.
-This article will focus on configuring Automatic Delivery Charges within the CRM.
+The first two methods are supported as standard and provide the vast majority of requirements, leaving the third to be used for very complex requirements.
+Please contact our Customer Services team if you require custom delivery charges (third option).

 Step 1: Navigate to the Settings Centre

 To edit your Delivery Charges, click on the cog icon in the bottom left-hand corner to take you to the Settings Centre.